NicoJanE/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup.md

 This will install and configure the WSl distribution

-1. Open the `WSFile` and optional customize settings, recommend settings to customize include:
+1. Open and edit the `WSFile` to customize the settings, recommend settings to customize include:
     - `DISTRO` Indicates the WSL distribution to use, if it's a new distribution make sure to uncomment: `DISTRO_DEBIAN_NEW`
     - `USER` Indicates the user under which the Debian packages are installed and to which user directory the  files are copied
+      - when changing this also change the lines marked with the comment;: `# Make sure this is set correct!`
     - `DISTRO_DEBIAN_NEW` When Enabled will generate a new WSL under the name defined in `DISTRO`
    - `DESCRIPTION` Set a description for the WSL

 2. Run the WSLFile with:
 `powershell.exe -ExecutionPolicy Bypass -File .\wsl-parser.ps1`
-3. Ensure that this is the only WSL distribution running.
-4. Check available WSL distributions and their states with: `wsl -l -v
-5. Set the new WSL as default with: `wsl --set-default <DistroName>`.
-6. Restart the WSL with: `wsl --shutdown` followed by `wsl`.
-7. You will enter the new WSL distribution.
-Exit the WSL using `exit`.
-The WSL will continue running (`wsl -l -v`).
-8. The WSL is now installed with the required packages, and the template project files are copied into the WSL in the user's home folder.
+After this The WSL is now installed with the required packages, and the template project files are copied into the WSL in the user's home folder.
+3. Check available WSL distributions and their states with: `wsl -l -v`
+   - Optional Set the new WSL as default with: `wsl --set-default <DistroName>`.
+4. Run the WSL distribution: `wsl -d <name>`
+   - Check Python extension are installed (requirements.txt): `cd /home/nico/`
+   - `source venv/bin/activate`
+   - `pip list` # Should display list with also: Flask, fastapi, Werkzeug, and others
+5. Start VS code by typing: ` code .` (see next paragrap)

 ---